Arts & Culture

 - Work with local groups in organising arts and cultural programmes that are related to urban renewal.

-- Fully utilise its venues and facilities, including the Oasis Gallery, its acquired and yet-to-be demolished premises.
+- Fully utilise its venues and facilities, as well as acquired and yet-to-be demolished premises.

 - Encourage its joint venture partners to fully utilise public open spaces and malls for staging arts and cultural activities.